Licious17/PokeTeams/README.md

 If you want to involve even more people into the mix, you can use the alliance system to group teams together.

 Follow the rest of the pages here for more information regarding commands, configuration, dependencies, permissions and placeholders!

-## API Support

-I always want to support fellow developers so if you ever want to use PokeTeams as an API feel free to check out the [Developer page](https://github.com/NateCraft/PokeTeams/wiki/Developers) for more information

-## Wiki

-All other features such as commands, permissions, dependencies, placeholders, config, etc check out my [wiki](https://github.com/NateCraft/PokeTeams/wiki)